 This course presents the statistical theory underlying survival analysis.
 It covers different models of censoring and the three major approaches to analyzing this type of data: parametric, nonparametric, and semiparametric methods.
 The application of this theory through some exemplary data sets is also presented.
 Offered every other year.
 Prerequisites: S&DS 541 and S&DS 542.
+Not open to auditors.

-BIS 645b, Statistical Methods in Human Genetics Hongyu Zhao
+[BIS 645, Statistical Methods in Human Genetics]

 Probability modeling and statistical methodology for the analysis of human genetics data are presented.
 Topics include population genetics, single locus and polygenic inheritance, linkage analysis, genome-wide association studies, quantitative trait locus analysis, rare variant analysis, and genetic risk predictions.
 Offered every other year.

 Prerequisites: EPH 505 and BIS 505, or equivalents; and permission of the instructor.
+1 Course cr

 BIS 646b, Nonparametric Statistical Methods and Their Applications Heping Zhang Nonparametric statistical procedures including recursive partitioning techniques, splines, bootstrap, and other sample reuse methods are introduced.
 Some of the supporting theory for these methods is proven rigorously, but some is described heuristically.
 Advantages and disadvantages of these methods are illustrated by medical and epidemiological studies.
 Students may be required to compare these methods with parametric methods when analyzing data sets.
 Familiarity with basic statistical theory and computer languages is assumed.
 Prerequisites: S&DS 541 and S&DS 542.
+Not open to auditors.